Evashna/RationalClosure/README.md

 * Java version: 16.0.2
 * TweetyProject library and the built-in Sat4j version: 1.20

-## Setup
+## Run
-To run this project, first compile using Maven:
+To run this project, first compile in the main directory using Maven (https://maven.apache.org/users/index.html):

 ```
 $ mvn package